-A full survey of the property is carried out and a design for the proposed basement is created together with your architect and structural engineer.
+A full survey of the property is carried out and a design for the proposed waterproofing to the basement (or newly constructed basement by others) is created.
 At this stage costings can be given for either a dry habitable basement or a dry storage basement depending on your requirements.
-Once a design has been agreed, the planning permission application is submitted by your architect or yourself (which should take approximately eight weeks).

 The basement will be left finished, together with the laying of a chipboard floor or floor screed, ready to receive decoration by a third party.